draperlaboratory/VaderModularFuzzer/docs/configuration.md

 Default value: empty

 Usage: The list of submodules for this controller.
-Each submodule must contain a "className" and may optionally contain an "id".
+Submodules can be listed individually or using a reusable list of modules called a ["classSet"](#vmfClassSet).
+To list submodules individually, provide a "className" for each module (and  optionally provide an "id").

 For example:
 ```yaml